Alan Weeks (sports reporter): Personal life

-He married Barbara Jane Huckle, a figure skater, in 1947.
+He married Barbara Jane Huckle, a figure skater, on 6 September 1947.
 They had two sons and one daughter.
 His daughter Beverley died at the age of 43 in 1992, following serious health problems.
 Nine years earlier, his son Nigel was found hanged at the age of 28.
+In 1967, he was cleared of charges of driving under the impairment of drink or drugs in Ewell, Surrey.
+Weeks died of cancer at his home in Hove, East Sussex early on 11 June 1996 at the age of 72.